Nutritional Therapy

 • Suggesting suitable and appropriate lifestyle interventions that may support the client

-• Conduct live consultations under close supervision allowing development of newly learnt skills as competent practitioners, drawing on the physiological, pathophysiological and nutritional knowledge gained throughout the program.
+• Conducting live consultations under close supervision allowing development of newly learnt skills, drawing on the physiological, pathophysiological and nutritional knowledge gained throughout the program.

-• Use of Functional Medicine tools to gather client information, assess and evaluate client needs and build an in-depth assessment of their client.
+• Use of Functional Medicine tools to gather client information, assess and evaluate client needs and build an in-depth assessment of the client.

 • Gaining experience and competency to complete and continuously update Functional Medicine tools including symptoms burden analysis, timeline, matrix

-• Learning how to encourage the client to set goals, how to ask relevant questions, and how to seek advice or express concerns
+• Learning how to encourage clients to set goals, how to ask relevant questions, and how to seek advice or express concerns

 • Ensuring client’s understanding of their role and responsibilities throughout the therapy process

-• Discuss and share experiences with peers and explore the subtle complexities of working with real life cases in a supportive environment.
+• Discussing and sharing experiences with peers and exploring the subtle complexities of working with real life cases in a supportive environment.

-• Explore and utilise reflective practice methods that can be applied to support personal growth and development as a nutritional therapist.
+• Exploring and utilising reflective practice methods that can be applied to support personal growth and development as a nutritional therapist.

 • Key concepts and principles of pharmacology, including how drugs interact with the human organism and with foods and nutraceuticals.